Vedarghya-Kundu-ai/CodePrep2.0/README.md

 # CodePrep - AI-Powered Coding Interview Platform

+**TESTING MODE NOTE**: This version currently runs without authentication to make testing easier.
+All the authentication and authorization code (Firebase, user profiles, login/signup) has been commented out and preserved in the codebase, so you can enable it again whenever needed.

 Building confidence in coding interviews through AI-powered mock interviews with real-time feedback and code review.

 ![React](https://img.shields.io/badge/React-19.1.0-blue?logo=react)